-In collaboration with nurse leaders, the Office of the Chief Nursing Officer has developed a nursing leadership narrative to support the progression of the New Zealand Health Strategy.
+In collaboration with nurse leaders, the Office of the Chief Nursing Officer has developed a nursing leadership narrative to support leadership development across the nursing sector.
 The narrative is to be used in conjunction with the key discussion points that follow.
-The narrative will remain a work in progress as we continue working with nurse leaders, consumers and others to refine and develop it.
+The narrative will remain a work in progress as we continue working with nurse leaders, the people we care for and others to refine and develop it.

 - supports a shared understanding of nurse’s contribution to implementing the strategy

 - captures our current work and the future work we will need to do

 - provides nursing leaders with a narrative to draw on and share as they engage with others